 We managed to do the first four items on the above list and recommend them all.
 I would also suggest a visit to the Banff Upper Hot Springs.
 We did not indulge as we had soaked in Radium Hot Springs the previous day.
 There is never enough time!

-See what we did, including photos and tips in our Banff Destination Guide.
+See our Banff Destination Guide.